codefrydev/ChainReaction/README.md

 ## Rest Cells behaviour
 ![Corner Cells](wwwroot/RestRule.gif)
-- Cells Other than Corner and Edge can hold up to two Orbs
+- Cells Other than Corner and Edge can hold up to four Orbs
 - On Placing four orb, it will burst
 - Empty its place and take over the adjacent
 - vertically and horizontal neighbor cells